The Digital Marketing Ecosystem

 Website content should be concise and communicative, answering visitors’ questions before they have them.
 Creatively, it should align with your branding in visuals and tone.
 Make the important stuff (like contact information or online store pages) easy to find and navigate.
 So much content on the Internet is well-designed and easy to use, so if yours isn’t, odds are your customers will go elsewhere to find what they’re looking for.

-LM Tip: When it comes to setting growth goals for your site, aiming for leading goals (like posting five blogs this month) instead of lagging goals (like generating 70k unique page views this month).
+LONDONmiddlebury Tip: When it comes to setting growth goals for your site, aiming for leading goals (like posting five blogs this month) instead of lagging goals (like generating 70k unique page views this month).
 This will help you focus on more of what you can directly control and less of what you can’t.
-Learn more about our approach with OKRs.

 If you’re selling a product, a smooth functioning online store opens up access to your product for customers anytime, anywhere.
 In other words, it’s essential.